finbourne/lusid-sdk-java/sdk/docs/InstrumentsApi.md

     List<String> requestBody = ["instrument-identifier-1","instrument-identifier-2"]; // List<String> | A list of one or more <i>identifierType</i> values to use to identify instruments.
     String effectiveAt = "effectiveAt_example"; // String | The effective datetime or cut label at which to retrieve the instrument definitions.
 Defaults to the current LUSID system datetime if not specified.
     OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve the instrument definitions.
 Defaults to returning the latest version of each instrument definition if not specified.
-    List<String> propertyKeys = Arrays.asList(); // List<String> | A list of property keys from the 'Instrument' domain to decorate onto the instrument.
+    List<String> propertyKeys = Arrays.asList(); // List<String> | A list of property keys from the 'Instrument' domain to decorate onto               each instrument, or from any domain that supports relationships to decorate onto related entities.
 These must have the format {domain}/{scope}/{code}, for example 'Instrument/system/Name'.
     String scope = "default"; // String | The scope in which the instrument lies.
-When not supplied the scope is 'default'. try {
+When not supplied the scope is 'default'.
+    List<String> relationshipDefinitionIds = Arrays.asList(); // List<String> | A list of relationship definitions that are used to decorate related entities               onto each instrument in the response.
+These must take the form {relationshipDefinitionScope}/{relationshipDefinitionCode}. try {
-      GetInstrumentsResponse result = apiInstance.getInstruments(identifierType, requestBody, effectiveAt, asAt, propertyKeys, scope);
+      GetInstrumentsResponse result = apiInstance.getInstruments(identifierType, requestBody, effectiveAt, asAt, propertyKeys, scope, relationshipDefinitionIds);
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling InstrumentsApi#getInstruments");